 Gaining an understanding of the meaning of words is often the beginning of knowledge.
 Before plunging into a discussion of the nature of technology, it is necessary to provide a more precise definition of what is meant when we use the term.
 The linguistic roots of the word "technology" can be traced to the Indo-European stem tekhn-, which seems to have referred to woodworking.
 It is the source of the Greek word tekne, which can be variously translated as "art," "craft," or "skill."
 It is also the root of the Latin word texere, "to weave," which eventually took on the larger meaning of fabrication or construction.
-The term "technologist" was occasionally used by Aristotle and others of his time, but in their usage it referred to a grammarian or rhetorician.
-By the early eighteenth century the word had come close to its present meaning when an English dictionary defined it as "a Description of Arts, especially the Mechanical."
-In 1831 Jacob Bigelow published Elements of Technology, the first book in English with the word "technology" in its title.
-As he defined it, technology consisted of "the principles, processes, and nomenclatures of the more conspicuous arts, particularly those which involve applications of science."3
+By the early eighteenth century, the word had come close to its present meaning when an English dictionary defined it as "a Description of Arts, especially the Mechanical."
+In 1831, Jacob Bigelow published Elements of Technology, the first book in English with the word "technology" in its title.
+As he defined it, technology consisted of "the principles, processes, and nomenclatures of the more conspicuous arts, particularly those which involve applications of science."